junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean clenches his fingers, putting his weight on the hands, holding himself there.
 At that minute, he wants nothing more than to really hold that hand, hold Cas.
 So he turns back to inside his head.

-Cas meets him in the manifestation of Bobby's place.
+Cas meets him in the mental manifestation of Bobby's place.
 Sunshine that seeps through the window doesn't shift, time doesn't move here.
 Still the nice lazy afternoon.
 The bright sunlight shines half of Cas's figure, dying his black hair golden brown.

 And Dean reaches for his hands, squeezing, looking him in the eyes.
 Those big blue, ocean-deep, glacier-old, universe-witnessing, dimension-traveling eyes.
 And Dean whispers, "God, you really are an Angel."

 It has been almost five years since Cas charged into the barn and declared "I'm an Angel of the Lord".

-Dean stutters, thinking back all that he saw, "Everything... it's, it's beautiful, and awesome, and...
+Dean stutters, thinking back all that he saw, not just tonight, not just the past months after Purgatory.
+"Everything... is, is beautiful, and awesome, and...
 Jesus, I hope I know more words."

 Cas smiles at him, gentle and small smile.
 He nods slightly.
 His eyes shining.